vision-me/gitskills/README.md

 # gitskills
 pull code from gitHub

-Creating a new branche is quick.
+Creating a new branche is quick & simple.

 Delete branch dev.